chees08/UfoGame/README.md

 39-)And its displays score!

-40-) lASTLY BUT NOT LEAST, our game technically can be game over but we wanted to visualise it , just like previously do display our score , we made another Bitmapfont , after entering parameters , we draw 'Game over' to right under gamestatus==2
+40-) LASTLY BUT NOT LEAST, our game technically can be game over but we wanted to visualise it , just like previously do display our score , we made another Bitmapfont , after entering parameters , we draw 'Game over' to right under gamestatus==2

 ===============================================================================================